okuhlemadondo/Q-Bot/README.md

 # Q-Bot
-The code for developing and testing Trilliard's machine learning model for the quantitative trading algorithm.
+The code for developing and testing machine learning models for Trilliard's quantitative trading algorithms.